Test in a live environment

 IRON VB CONVERTER ERROR developers@ironsoftware.com

-The initial part of the code await bus, subscribes to the queue for order messages asynchronously, using the msg, the console would, then print out the orderId and CusomterName whenever a msg is received.
+The initial part of the code await bus, subscribes to the queue for order messages asynchronously, using the msg, the console will then print out the orderId and CustomerName whenever a msg is received.
 You could also assign a var request to the async function to utilize the response in other parts of the application.

 Integrating EasyNetQ into your C# applications unlocks several advantages:

-IronPDF is a robust C# library designed to simplify the creation, manipulation, and rendering of PDF documents.
+IronPDF is a robust C# library designed to simplify the creation of PDFs from existing HTML pages, manipulating PDFs using Razor and Blazor, and rendering PDFs from HTML.
 It empowers developers to generate PDFs from various sources, including HTML, images, and other formats.
 With its comprehensive features, IronPDF is an essential tool for any project requiring dynamic PDF generation and handling.

 To begin using IronPDF in your C# application, you need to install the IronPDF NuGet package: